-Set the assembly to the side and get the bag full of medium-sized bolts, washers, and the v-profile wheels.
+Set the assembly to the side and get the green and yellow bags.
+In addition to the M5 bolts you have already used, the yellow bag should contain M5 washers.
+Inside the green bag is a set of 12 Delrin wheels.
 Spilling out the wheels, if you look down the center-hole you'll notice that they have a bronze-coloured inner ring which can sometimes off-center (pictured).
 Use the included small Allen key from the belt assembly to move the inner ring back into the center.